Dynamical Symmetry Indicators for Floquet Crystals: Details on General Framework

 We perform this derivation for the $1+1$D inversion-invariant class-A FGUs with irreducible symmetry data, and obtain only two nontrivial DSI sets.
-One is for the case where the irreducible symmetry data is spanned by $a_1$ and $a_4$ in \eqnref{eq:1+1D_P_HBs}, which is just \figref{fig:1+1D_inver_exp}(a) and the DSI is shown in \eqnref{eq:1+1D_P_DSI}.
-The other one is for the irreducible symmetry data spanned by $a_2$ and $a_3$ in \eqnref{eq:1+1D_P_HBs}, and the DSI set reads \eq{ X\approx\{ \nu_{\Gamma,+}-\nu_{X,-}\in\dsZ \}\ . } We further derive the DSI sets for all nontrivial combinations of Hilbert bases for all spinless and spinful 2D plane groups, and list the numbers of nontrivial DSI sets in \tabref{tab:PlaneG_Spinless}-\ref{tab:PlaneG_Spinful}.
-We do not list the exact forms of DSIs since the paper would be too long otherwise, but we present in \appref{app:DSI} the detailed method that we adopt to obtain \tabref{tab:PlaneG_Spinless}-\ref{tab:PlaneG_Spinful}.
+One is for the case where the irreducible symmetry data is spanned by $a_1$ and $a_4$ in \eqnref{eq:1+1D_P_HBs}, which is just {\figOneDExp}(a) and the DSI is shown in \eqnref{eq:1+1D_P_DSI}.
+The other one is for the irreducible symmetry data spanned by $a_2$ and $a_3$ in \eqnref{eq:1+1D_P_HBs}, and the DSI set reads \eq{ \X\approx\{ \nu_{\Gamma,+}-\nu_{X,-}\in\dsZ \}\ . } We further derive the DSI sets for all nontrivial combinations of Hilbert bases for all spinless and spinful 2D plane groups, and list the numbers of nontrivial DSI sets in {\tabPlaneGSpinless}-2.
+We do not list the exact forms of DSIs since the paper would be too long otherwise, but we present in \appref{app:DSI} the detailed method that we adopt to obtain {\tabPlaneGSpinless}-2.
 Rigorously speaking, the final results given by the method are not exactly equal to the DSI sets, but there are one-to-one correspondences (bijections) between them.